scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   6-Nov-2003
     -   The clut used for drawing anti-alias bitmaps in the metrics view was wrong.
-    -   In a bitmap only ttf file, FontForge was usually producing bad line spacing data as far as the mac was concerned.
+    -   In a bitmap only ttf file, websharpstudios was usually producing bad line spacing data as far as the mac was concerned.
     -   When importing bitmaps into an empty font, we might as well change to font view to show the bitmaps rather than the empty